 Apprenticeship Levy

 From April 2017 the way the government funds apprenticeships has changed.
 The Apprenticeship Levy is a levy on UK employers to fund new apprenticeships and support quality training.
 Employers with an annual pay bill in excess of £3 million are required to contribute to the Apprenticeship Levy.
 Employers can claim back funds from the scheme to cover the costs of training and assessment.

+Areas of Outstanding Natural Beauty (AONB)

 Has the meaning given to it in CRC 3J (Allowed expenditure on Visual Amenity Projects) of the electricity distribution licence.